theSteveMitchell/postgres_upsert/README.md

 io_object_or_file_path => is a file path or an io object (StringIO, FileIO, etc.)

 options:
-:delimiter - the string to use to delimit fields.
-Default is "," :format - the format of the file (valid formats are :csv or :binary).
-Default is :csv :header => specifies if the file/io source contains a header row.
+- :delimiter - the string to use to delimit fields.
+Default is ","
+- :format - the format of the file (valid formats are :csv or :binary).
+Default is :csv
+- :header => specifies if the file/io source contains a header row.
 Either :header option must be true, or :columns list must be passed.
 Default true
-:key_column => the primary key or unique key column on your ActiveRecord table, used to distinguish new records from existing records.
+- :key_column => the primary key or unique key column on your ActiveRecord table, used to distinguish new records from existing records.
 Default is the primary_key of your ActiveRecord model class.
-:update_only => when true, postgres_upsert will ONLY update existing records, and not insert new.
+- :update_only => when true, postgres_upsert will ONLY update existing records, and not insert new.
 Default is false.

-pg_upsert will allow you to copy data from an arbritary IO object or from a file in the database server (when you pass the path as string).
+## Examples

-Let's first copy from a file in the database server, assuming again that we have a users table and that we are in the Rails console:
+Let's first copy from a file on the database server, assuming that we have a users table and that we are in the Rails console:

 ```ruby